 Test pit 8, although close by, was very different; it had no rubble and had neolithic and mesolithic flint tools and flakes throughout its depth showing that the site was used for making tools over a long period.

-The finds were washed on 15 Sept 2019 and had a preliminary sort. when dried they will be quantified and evaluated.
+The finds were washed on 15 Sept 2019 and had a preliminary sort.

 In these two pits we have found more medieval pottery than all the other pits we have dug in Charney put together and show probable continuous occupation in that area since Neolithic times.
 Flint does not occur naturally in Charney, although some may have been washed in by streams.
 The sheer quantity of neolithic and mesolithic flint tools and flakes which we found in Test Pit 8, throughout its depth shows that flint was brought to the site which was specifically used for making tools over a long period.
 There are similar sites elsewhere along rivers which people seem to have chosen to set up their tool manufacturing.